shellscape/webpack-manifest-plugin/README.md

 Type: `Object`<br>
 Default: `{}`

-A cache of key/value pairs to used to seed the manifest.
+A cache of key/value pairs used to seed the manifest.
 This may include a set of [custom key/value](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json) pairs to include in your manifest, or may be used to combine manifests across compilations in [multi-compiler mode](https://github.com/webpack/webpack/tree/master/examples/multi-compiler).
 To combine manifests, pass a shared seed object to each compiler's `WebpackManifestPlugin` instance.

 ### `serialize`